Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Preliminaries

 \section{Preliminaries}

 We use more or less standard notation and terminology within the field of finite model theory; see e.g. \cite{Lib}.
-The letter $\sigma$ (or $\sigma'$) will always denote a finite relational signature (vocabulary), although this assumption is sometimes repeated.
+The letter $\sigma$ (or $\sigma'$) will always denote a finite relational signature (vocabulary).
 By saying that $\sigma$ is {\em finite and relational} we mean that $\sigma$ is finite and contains only relation symbols.
 We use the expression {\em $\sigma$-structure} in the sense of first-order logic and such structures are denoted by calligraphic letters $\mcA, \mcB, \mcC, \ldots$, possibly with super- or subscripts.
 If $\mcA$ is a $\sigma$-structure and $\sigma' \subset \sigma$ then $\mcA \uhrc \sigma'$ denotes the {\em reduct} of $\mcA$ to the (sub)signature $\sigma'$.
 The {\em domain (universe)} of a structure $\mcA$ will be denoted by the corresponding noncalligraphic letter $A$.
 Often the domain $A$ will be the set $[n] = \{1, \ldots, n\}$ for some integer $n \in \mbbN^+$ where $\mbbN^+$ denotes the set of all positive integers and $\mbbN$ denotes the set of all nonnegative integers.
 The {\em cardinality} of a set $A$ is denoted by $|A|$.
 Finite sequences (tuples) of elements are denoted by $\bar{a}$ for some noncapital letter $a$.
 The {\em length} of a sequence $\bar{a}$ is denoted $|\bar{a}|$.
+For two sequences $\bar{a}$ and $\bar{b}$ their concatenation is denoted $\bar{a}\bar{b}$.
 The set of all elements that occur in a sequence $\bar{a}$ is called its {\em range} and is denoted $\mr{rng}(\bar{a})$.
 For a set $A$ and integer $k > 0$, $A^k$ denotes the set of all $k$-tuples (sequences of length $k$) of elements from $A$ and $A^{<\omega} = \bigcup_{k \in \mbbN^+}A^k$.

 The letters $x, y, z$ (possibly with indices) will almost always denote formal logical variables.
 The expressions $\bar{x}, \bar{y}, \bar{z}$ will denote finite sequences of {\em distinct} variables although this assumption may be repeated sometimes.
 However if $\bar{a}$ denotes a sequence of some other kind, a sequence of reals for example, then we allow repetitions of the same element in the sequence.
 Formulas of a formal logic are usually denoted $\varphi$, $\psi$, $\chi$ or $\theta$.
 As usual, if $\varphi$ is a formula and all of its free variables occur in the sequence $\bar{x}$ then this formula may be denoted by $\varphi(\bar{x})$.
 If $\mcA$ is a $\sigma$-structure, $\varphi(\bar{x})$ is first-order formula over $\sigma$ and $\bar{a} \in A^{|\bar{x}|}$, then the notation $\mcA \models \varphi(\bar{a})$ has the same meaning as in first-order logic.